10 Podcasts for Music Studio Owners

 What’s important to note is that none of these podcasts, except for number 10 have anything to do with the music teaching business.
 These podcasts focus on general business entrepreneurship and marketing concepts that can be applied to the music teaching business.

 I have to assume that if you listen to my podcast you probably listen to Danny Thompson’s podcast Music Lesson Business Academy, as well as Teacher Zone with Chris Bates and Tyler Marolf.
+Perhaps you listen to my podcast Music Lessons and Marketing…or you’re about getting ready to.
 These shows will teach you about not only running a music studio but running a business in general.
-I have to add these two shows on the list.
-Number 10 its for these two shows.
+I have to add these two shows to the list.
+Number 10 is for these two shows.

 Submitted by Brad Lifton out of Vernal, Utah.
 Brad has this to say about the podcast

 Entre leadership has been a great podcast to listen to for my teaching business because it keeps me motivated and focused on the most important things.
 They’re always great interviews and topics.
 I have a pile of books that I’ve read because of the show and it’s good enough that I recommend my team members to listen to it.
 This podcast is kind of my home base and is what led me to find lots of other great authors and companies to follow, including StoryBrand.

 8. Marketing School with Neil Patel and Eric Sui

 I submitted this one.
 It’s a daily 5 to 10-minute podcast.
 There’s not a lot of philosophical stuff.
 There’s not a lot of fluff.
 It’s all just practical and tactical tips and it’s full of value every show.
 They focus on the nuts and bolts of marketing; SEO is a hot topic as well as best practices for social media.